amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

-PRUDP is a transport layer protocol on top of UDP whose aim is to reliably send UDP packets.
+PRUDP is a transport layer protocol on top of UDP whose aim is to reliably and securely send UDP packets.
 There are two versions of this protocol ([V0](#v0-format) and [V1](#v1-format)), but these are pretty similar.
 The only difference lies in the way the packets are encoded.
 All values are encoded in little endian byte order.

 On the Nintendo Switch, NEX can be configured to use TCP or WebSockets instead of UDP.
 In that case, the '[Lite](#lite-format)'-encoding is used.